sodadata/docs/soda/glossary.md

 ### monitor
 (Deprecated) A set of details you define in Soda Cloud which Soda SQL used when it ran a scan.
 Now deprecated and replaced by a [check](#check).

+### no-code check
+A SodaCL check you create via the Soda Cloud user interface.

 ### notification
 A setting you configure in a Soda Cloud agreement that defines whom to notify with check results after a scan.